8 Steps for Parents Completing the FAFSA® Form

 Provide consent and approval.

-When you enter the parent section of the FAFSA form, you will verify your own information on the first page.
-If you need to update your personal information that is listed, you’ll need to access your Account Settings on StudentAid.gov.
+You are now entering the parent section of the FAFSA form.
+First, you’ll verify your own information.
+If you need to update your personal information that’s listed, you can do so by accessing your account settings on StudentAid.gov.

 Providing consent and approval does not make you financially responsible for your child’s education costs.
-However, if you choose to take out a parent PLUS loan to help with your child’s education, you will take on financial responsibility for that loan after signing your Master Promissory Note.
+However, if you choose to take out a Direct PLUS Loan for parents to help with your child’s education, you will take on financial responsibility for that loan after signing your Master Promissory Note.

 The FAFSA® form is an application and not an obligation for loans.
 Signing a Master Promissory Note makes an individual financially responsible.